GSTT-CSC/project-template/README.md

 A complete example of an AI application for 3D spleen segmentation using this template can be found [here](https://github.com/GSTT-CSC/MLOps_test_project.git).

-# Structure
+## Structure
-At the bare minimum users should use the `Experiment` class and the provided `run_project.py` script to set up their experiement.
+At a minimum users should use the `Experiment` class and the provided `run_project.py` script to set up their experiment.

 This template suggests using pytorch-lightning and MONAI for network configuration and DataModules.
 However, this is not strictly necessary and provided the Dockerfile GPU libraries are adapted and the `run_project` function is used then tracking can be performed with any [MLflow compatible framework](https://mlflow.org/docs/latest/tracking.html#automatic-logging).